Develop Your Students' Foundational Reading Skills

-Teaching a student to read is “Rocket Science” as suggested by Louise Moats (ref. her article – ADD Article).
-Teachers are taught in Pathways 5 days of training (Yr.
-1 reference – what is taught) not only the skills students need but an explicit systematic curriculum for grades K-2.
+Teaching a student to read is “Rocket Science” as suggested by Louise Moats Teaching Reading is Rocket Science.
+Teachers are taught in Pathways 5 days of training not only the skills students need but an explicit systematic curriculum for grades K-2.
 By the end of second grade students are independent decoders and can then focus on subject specific comprehension and knowledge.

 Please fill the form below

 - Multisensory instruction

 - Multisyllable level phonics

 - Differentiated instruction

 - …and much more!